 Discover the difference between EV charger plugs and help choose the right plug for your EV in Australia.
 EVSE has put together this information to help Australians choose the right EVSE equipment for their home.

-Please visit our sales page to find the right plug for your car or call our friendly team
+Please visit our sales page to find the right charging plug for your electric car or call our friendly team.

 The Type 2 connector is used for charging electric cars produced across Europe and by Tesla Motors in Australia.
-The 7 pin connector is extensively used in Europe and is mandated by the EU.
-Charging electric vehicles up to 70 kilowatts.
-Connection of the charging station is often as a 1/3 phase AC current or DC current which is used by Tesla Superchargers.
+The 7 pin connector is extensively used in Europe and is mandated by the EU, charging electric vehicles up to 70 kilowatts.
+The connection of the charging station is often as a 1/3 phase AC current or DC current which is used by Tesla Superchargers.
 Currently, the Australian Models of Tesla are utilizing this outlet and some European Manufacturers.
 They are fitted on all Tesla Charging stations and universal charging stations sold by EVE.

 The CHAdeMO Association of Japan developed a quick charger plug to help improve EV charging times.
 Specific attention in the design was made to reduce risks associated with DC current and shock protection.
 Several Japanese & US automakers such as Toyota, Mitsubishi, GM/Holden & Nissan have incorporated CHAdeMO plugs.
 Level 3 Charging stations can deliver 62.5 kWh of direct current which is close to 3x faster than conventional AC charging.
 It is however roughly 14x more expensive to install.

 For more help choosing your next charger for your electric car in Australia visit the team at EVSE Australia www.evse.com.au